sasquatch678/A-Painted-World/Gameplay.md/Quests.md

 After finishing a match, on the wooden table where the Match Registration Forms are found, a sack of coins will appear.
 Activating the Sack will give you the gold you've earned, and also signal the Custodians to get to work cleaning up the Arena.
 ## <p align="center"> DLC Quests

 All of the DLC's have new triggers so the player isn't spammed with new quests on starting a new game.
-Most/all of these will only trigger after you've completed the tutorial mission in the sewers.

 ### Shivering Isles <br />
 Player level >= 15<br />